iturdikulov/notes/neovim (text editor).md

 How to paste system clipboard into the Vim command line?
 ?
 I use `C-S-v`, it's working in my terminal.
 Or use `<C-r>"`.

+How to open terminal in vertical split?
+?
+`:vsplit term://some command`

 How do you search through Vim's command history?
 ?